pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-28-a-chaotic-guide-to-using-docker-for-robotics-research-part-ii.md

 ARG USERNAME=devuser
 ARG UID=${UID}
 ARG GID=${GID}

+# Remove User
+RUN userdel pha
 ```

 What we did here is first to make sure that the current user is `root` so as to make sure we are creating the new user properly.
 Then we set the variables for the username, *UID* and *GID* of the user we want to pass to docker.
+We also have to delete any current user incase there is an id conflict.

 #### Create User